 (e) knowingly manifest by words or conduct when acting in professional capacity bias or prejudice based upon race, sex, religion, national origin, disability, age, sexual orientation or socioeconomic status when such action is prejudicial to the administration of justice, provided, however, that legitimate advocacy is not violation of this paragraph.

-The focus here will be on the Rule 8.4(e) charge, as the (a) allegation adds nothing substantive and the (d) charge is borderline frivolous.
+The focus here will be on the Rule 8.4(e) charge.

 Do repulsive emails intended to be private and exchanged between like-minded persons violate Rule 8.4(e)?

 Were the accused attorneys acting in a professional capacity?

 Does the fact that they were exchanged on official government accounts matter?

 Keep an eye on this one.